Overview

 Returning to South Africa, we descend the mountains and take aim across the Great Karoo.
 The semi-arid Karoo represents the heartland of rural South Africa and presents a stark contrast to the mountains we leave behind.
 Our overnight stop is set in the historic town of Graaff-Reinet, the fourth oldest town in the country.
 We cross the mighty Orange (Gariep) River today as we journey through the vast countryside of the Karoo.
 This evening you will have the opportunity to join a sundowner excursion to the Valley of Desolation.
 This unique valley offers a panoramic view over the town and the wide open plains stretching out below.
 Kindly note that during the winter months, this activity will become a Sunrise excursion to the Valley of Desolation the following morning.

-Day 6 – Greater Addo Elephant National Park area
+Day 6 – Gqeberha (Gateway to Addo Elephant National Park)

 Day 7 – Gqeberha (Port Elizabeth)